Xavier Buxton

 Broadly speaking, I am interested in the cultures and societies of archaic and classical Greece, as well as their reception in modern and contemporary worlds.

-I have a co-edited volume forthcoming (Routledge, 2023) on the imagination in classical Athens.
-New work in cognitive science, philosophy, and material history has disrupted the hoary oppositions of mind and body, subject and object, human and non-human: this book applies these insights and provocations to the cultural forms of classical Athens, from epigraphy and painted pots to choral lyric.
-My own chapter, ‘Aeschylus’ Suppliants and the Theatre of ‘Deep Thought’’, investigates the relationship between the tragic mind and its dramatic articulation through dialogue, embodiment, and metaphor.
+Meanwhile, I have this summer published a co-edited volume on The Imagination of the Mind in Classical Athens: Forms of Thought (Routledge, 2023).
+New work in cognitive science, philosophy, and material history has disrupted the hoary oppositions of mind and body, subject and object, human and non-human: this book applies these insights and provocations to the cultural forms of fifth- and fourth-century Athens, from epigraphy and painted pots to choral lyric.
+My own chapter, ‘Aeschylus’ Suppliants and the Theatre of "Deep Thought"’ investigates the relationship between the tragic mind and its dramatic articulation through dialogue, embodiment, and metaphor.

 Ever since I was an undergraduate, I have been fascinated by reception, and especially translation.
 I have published an article on Shelley’s refraction of Sappho’s voice in his poem ‘To Constantia, Singing’ (‘Sappho and Shelley: Lyric in the Dative’, Cambridge Quarterly 40.4 (2011)).
 At Oxford, I convened for four years a ‘Lyric Translation Group’, at which participants would share their versions (in any form or medium) of an ancient Greek poem; at Warwick, I am helping to organise the Ancient Drama Festival.